OpenApoc/OpenApoc/README.md

 ### Building on Windows

+* Install [Visual Studio](https://visualstudio.microsoft.com/vs/) (2017 or later) with "Desktop Development with C++" workload.
+* Install a Git client eg. [Github Desktop](https://desktop.github.com/).
 * Checkout OpenApoc from GitHub.
-* If you are using the GitHub client for Windows, the submodules should already be setup at first checkout.
-If not using the github client, or if the submodules have been updated, run the following commands in the 'git shell' from the root of the OpenApoc repository.
+* If you are using the GitHub Desktop client, the submodules should already be setup at first checkout.
+If not, or if the submodules have been updated, run the following commands in the 'git shell' from the root of the OpenApoc repository.
 This should reset the submodule checkouts to the latest versions (NOTE: This will overwrite any changes to code in the dependencies/ directory).

 ```cmd
 git submodule update --init --recursive
 ```

-* All the other dependencies (Boost, SDL2) need to be supplied separately.
+* All the other dependencies (Boost, SDL2, Qt) need to be supplied separately.
 Install [Vcpkg](https://github.com/Microsoft/vcpkg) and run the following command:

   * For x64 builds:

 ```cmd
 vcpkg --triplet x64-windows install sdl2 boost-locale boost-program-options boost-uuid boost-crc qt5-base
 ```

   * For x86 builds:

 ```cmd
 vcpkg --triplet x86-windows install sdl2 boost-locale boost-program-options boost-uuid boost-crc qt5-base
 ```

   * For list of all supported by Vcpkg architectures: `vcpkg help triplet`

 * Copy the original XCom:Apocalypse .iso file into the "data/" directory.
 This could also be a directory containing all the extracted files from the CD, and it should be named the same (IE the directory should be data/cd.iso/).
 This is used during the build to extract some data tables.
-* Open the Git directory in Visual Studio (if you don't have an Open Folder option, generate a project from CMake).
+* Open the OpenApoc directory in Visual Studio (if you don't have an Open Folder option, generate a project with [CMake](https://cmake.org/)).
+* Set your configuration to x64-Release or x86-Release (must match your Vcpkg dependencies).
+Release is recommended as Debug is very slow.

 * Visual Studio should automatically detect and configure CMake appropriately.
-To add your Vcpkg dependencies, edit your CMake Settings file and add:
+If you didn't integrate Vcpkg, you will need to manually add it to your CMake Settings file:
+  * Visual Studio 2017:

 ```json
 "variables": [